WhiteboxHub/project-linkedin-bot-eassy/README.md

 <br>

 ## 🗓️ Major Updates History:
+### Dec 19, 2024
+- **YAML-Based Configuration System**: Migrated from Python-based config files to YAML for better organization
+- **Per-Candidate Profiles**: Support for multiple candidate profiles with individual settings
+- **Requirements File**: Added `requirements.txt` for easier dependency management
+- **Improved .gitignore**: Enhanced git exclusions for better security and cleaner repos
+- **Refactored AI Modules**: Updated all AI connection modules to use new configuration system

 ### Jul 20, 2024
 - Contributions from community have been added
 - Better AI support, minor bug fixes